dotnet/AspNetCore.Docs/aspnetcore/includes/reservedRouting.md

-There are also certain sets of keywords that ASP.NET Core MVC uses internally, which should ***not*** be used in user-code as it can result in unexpected outcomes in certain scenarios.
+There are also certain sets of keywords that ASP.NET Core MVC uses internally, which should ***not*** be used in ASP.NET Core apps as it can result in unexpected outcomes in certain scenarios.

 * `controller`, `action`, `area`, and `page` are reserved keywords used by MVC's routing system.
 Using these as part of link generations, model bound parameters, or top level properties can bind the reserved route value.